braucktoon/home-infra/README.md

 This repository contains:

-cloud-init sripts for installing home services plex pihole

-Install Home Assistant on proxmox bash -c "$(wget -qLO - https://github.com/tteck/Proxmox/raw/main/vm/haos-vm.sh)"
+My Terraform and cloud-init scripts for deploying my home lab VMs on Proxmox.